-306. European Philosophy.-A study of the development of European philosophy with special emphasis on the modern and contemporary periods.
+306. EUROPEAN PHILOSOPHY.-A study of the development of European philosophy with special emphasis on the modern and contemporary periods.

 Three times a week.
 Credit, three semester hours.
 Alternates with Philosophy 304.
-Not offered in 1941-1942.
+Offered in 1942-1943.

 308. Philosophy of Religion.-An exposition of the chief points of view in the philosophy of religion which compete for acceptance among Western students, with an analysis of the major issues upon which they differ.
 Prerequisite, Philosophy 301 or Philosophy 302.